Zapper-fi/protocol/docs/api-intro/api-intro.md

 # Getting Started

-Access onchain data curated by the Zapper protocol to build your app.
+Access powerful onchain data curated by the Zapper protocol to build your app.

 ---